 ailed by critics as a singer with “commendable stage presence,” a “pleasingly intense, well placed voice” and “personal sparkle,” soprano Roseanne Ackerley has distinguished herself by her exceptional singing and her flare for dramatic and emotional characterization.
-This season, Ms. Ackerley sang the title role of Tosca with Long Island Lyric Opera (NY) and Garden State Opera in NJ.
+This season, Ms. Ackerley sang the title role in Tosca with New Rochelle Opera (NY) and Garden State Opera in NJ.
 She also sang Giulietta in TheTales of Hoffmann with the New York Opera Forum.

 In previous seasons Ms. Ackerley has performed Liù with New Rochelle Opera, Windham Orchestra (VT) and Union Avenue Opera (MO) Sieglinde, in die Walküre with Tundi Productions (VT)and La nonna with Teatro Grattacielo in Riccitelli’s I Compagnacci at Lincoln Center.
-Ms. Ackerley has essayed the title role in Suor Angelica with Miami Lyric Opera, Walter in an all-female production of Die Meistersinger with Opera Pomme Rouge (NY) and Donna Anna in Don Giovanni with Vocal Productions, NYC.
-Ms. Ackerley was the soprano soloist in Rossini’s Petite Messe Solenelle with the Westchester Chorale, Micaëla in Carmen with New Rochelle Opera and Desdemona in Otello, Magda in La Rondine with Opera Company of Brooklyn.
-Ms. Ackerley performed the title role in Suor Angelica with Garden State Opera, Micaëla in Carmen with Miami Lyric Opera, Antonia in The Tales of Hoffman with Opera Company of Brooklyn and was the soprano soloist for Mendelssohn’s Elijah and Beethoven’s Christus am Ölberge with the Westchester Oratorio Society.
-She also sang the role of La nonna with Teatro Grattacielo in their production of I Compagnacci (Ricitelli) at Lincoln Center.
-Ms. Ackerley has performed leading roles with Connecticut Grand Opera, Opera in the Heights (TX), New Jersey Association of Verismo Opera, New Rochelle Opera and Bronx Opera among many others.
-Her signature roles include Rosalinde in Die Fledermaus, Liù in Turandot, Mimì in La bohème, Hanna in The Merry Widow, and Micaëla in Carmen.
+Ms. Ackerley has essayed the title role in Suor Angelica with both Miami Lyric Opera and Garden State Opera, Walter in an all-female production of Die Meistersinger with Opera Pomme Rouge (NY) and Donna Anna in Don Giovanni with Vocal Productions, NYC.
+Roseanne has also performed leading roles with Connecticut Grand Opera, Opera in the Heights (TX), New Jersey Association of Verismo Opera and Bronx Opera (NY), among many others.
+Her additional signature roles include Rosalinde in Die Fledermaus, Mimì in La Bohème and Hanna Glawari in The Merry Widow.
 Ms. Ackerley is a recipient of the Richard Gold Career Grant and the New York Foundation of the Arts Career Grant.
-She received her Master of Music degree in Vocal Performance from Mannes College the New School for Music in New York.
+She received her Master of Music degree in Vocal Performance from Mannes School of Music at the New School for Music in New York.